A post not about goals, productivity, tools, and technology!1

 1. Publish a “Data Journal Explained” Video

-This goes along with #4 up there, but I’ve had “Create a Data Journal Video” on my literal Project List backlog for over a year now.
+A sub-goal of #2 - I’ve had “Create a Data Journal Video” on my literal Project List backlog for over a year now.
 A wiki full of “you should do this and how” materials is great, but a simple well-produced video is what I really want to do.

 Quote: